opvasger/elm-minify/readme.md

 ![](/example.gif)

-Running `elm make --optimize <FILENAME>` doesn't produce particularily small assets on its own.
+Running `elm make --optimize <ELM MODULE>` doesn't produce particularily small assets on its own.
 Running `elm-minify` on these assets makes them more than **6 times smaller** for my examples.

 This package aims to provide whatever you need to minify the assets produced by the Elm compiler.